Axylos/lightning-klump/content/_index.md

 - Focus less on standards, more on building working prototypes that suit a particular need.
 - Expose cloud-based server "pods" that communicate with each other via these channels
 - QUIC as a transport layer
+{{% /fragment %}}

+---

+### Why cloud-backed p2p?

+- Fine-grained and tweakable access controls
+- Very cheap to handle more computationally intensive tasks
+- All of a user's data across domains in one place and queryable

 ---

 ```mermaid
 graph LR